KingArnaiz/servier/README.md

 ## Web Interface

-For those less familiar with the command line, Chemprop also includes a web interface which allows for basic training and predicting.
+For those less familiar with the command line, Servier also includes a web interface which allows for basic training and predicting.
 An example of the website (in demo mode with training disabled) is available here: [chemprop.csail.mit.edu](http://chemprop.csail.mit.edu/).

 You can start the web interface on your local machine in two ways.
 Flask is used for development mode while gunicorn is used for production mode.

 ### Flask

-Run `chemprop_web` (or optionally `python web.py` if installed from source) and then navigate to [localhost:5000](http://localhost:5000) in a web browser.
+Run `servier_web` (or optionally `python web.py` if installed from source) and then navigate to [localhost:5000](http://localhost:5000) in a web browser.

 ### Gunicorn